mo-kiani/mixology/template.md

 strictly adhering to the simplest interpretation of the instructions.
 If there are multiple interpretations, then all should be listed.
 The number will always be rounded to the nearest 5%

-### Classification:
-One of the following:
-- Original: Invented by myself
-- Modified: A small modification to adapt an existing drink to my tastes
-- Reference: A reference copy of an existing recipe